For more information contact:

 HRS maintains the master file of delegations of appointing authority.

-To view the current list of delegations of appointing authority, go to the HRS website:
+View the current list of delegations of appointing authority on the HRS website.

-HRS also maintains the forms which name employees who are designated to approve temporary employment appointments.
-See Temporary (Hourly / Piece Work) Employees above.
+HRS also maintains the records naming employees who are designated to approve temporary employment appointments.
+See Designation or Delegation Procedures.